Let’s talk about outfits for twin babies. This is the fun stuff!

 No matter which side of the line you are on, what it really comes down to is practicality.
 Do what is easiest for you.

-Some people think that dressing their duo alike is easier because they only have to pick out one outfit each morning (and, depending on the drool and spit-up situations, each afternoon and evening…).
-I’ve also found, at least for girl clothes, that it’s easier to find matching outfits as opposed to cute, coordinating ones.
-That said, a friend of mine (Marissa) passed down bins and bins of her twin daughters’ coordinating outfits (sized newborn – 3T!
+Some people think that dressing their duo alike is easier because they only have to pick out one outfit each morning (and, depending on the drool and spit-up situations, each afternoon and evening… ).
+I’ve also found, at least for girl clothes, that it’s easier to find matching outfits as opposed to cute, coordinated ones.
+That said, a friend of mine passed down bins of her twin daughters’ coordinating outfits (sized newborn – 3T!
 Woohoo!), and they are absolutely adorable on my girls.
 It just takes a little more thought in the morning – which outfit coordinates with this one again?? – than I sometimes have enough mental energy for (especially pre-coffee).

 All said and done, it really doesn’t matter how you dress your kids as long as they are dressed ;).
 Which leads us to…